SoftInstigate/restheart-website/learn/roadmap.md

 Expected release date: Q1 2019

+## Security

+RESTHeart 4.0 will delegate security to uIAM and will not embed security functions anymore.

+[uIAM](https://github.com/softInstigate/uiam) is a spin-off project from RESTHeart.
+It is a Identity and Access Manager that resembles and extends the security features embedded in RESTHeart 3.x.

+> uIAM will only focus on security while RESTHeart 4.0 will just provide a Web API for MongoDB in the spirit of having software bricks each of whom *does just one thing and does it well*.

+uIAM follows the same dual licensing scheme of RESTHeart.

-### Representation format
+## Representation format

-We received many feedbacks asking for a simpler representation format.
+We received many feedbacks asking for a simpler representation format and we have worked on it for  [mrest.io](https://mrest.io), the cloud RESTHeart service (currenlty in beta).

+> You can try the new format creating a free account at [mrest.io](https://mrest.io).

-Starting RESTHeart 4.0 the HAL format will be abandoned.
+Starting with RESTHeart 4.0 the current plain json and HAL formats will be abandoned in favor of the following simpler one:

-#### root
+### root

 ```html
 GET /